 There are no words!
 There are no words which will fix the situation or take away your friends devastating grief.
 The most important thing you can do is to be there.
 Go to the visitation and the funeral.
 Your presence is the most important gift you can give your friend.
-Too often in difficult situations, like this one, we find excuses why we can’t go—mainly we don’t want to go because it is difficult and we don’t know what to say or do.
+Too often in difficult situations like this one, we find excuses why we can’t go.
+Mainly, we don’t want to go because it is difficult and we don’t know what to say or do.

 Not too long ago, my nephew told me about some dear friends whose son had died from an overdose of drugs.
 When he went to the funeral home, he went up to Angie, the mother, and said, “Angie, I don’t know what to say.
 I am just so sorry.”
 Angie replied, “That is all you can say, Larry.”
 Then Larry said, “We hugged and cried.”

-When I find myself in this situation, I often say (from the heart), “I can’t even imagine how much you must hurt or how lonely you must feel or how devastated you must be.”
+When I find myself in this situation, I often say (from the heart), “I can’t even imagine how much you must hurt (or how lonely you must feel or how devastated you must be).”

 Avoid using language that implies the person who died by suicide was to blame.
-It is inappropriate to say, “killed himself,” “ended his life,” or “took his life.”
+It is hurtful to say, “killed himself,” “ended his life,” or “took his life.”
 The emphasis should instead be focused on grieving the death of a special person.